 CPA Exam For Dummies

 The certified public accountant (CPA) credential is a valuable tool for you to obtain.
 The designation will help you pursue a career in accounting and in other areas of business.
 To become a CPA, you must study for and pass the CPA exam.
 To increase your chances of success, you need to make sure you’ve prepared properly, including completing the necessary paperwork and requirements for your state, and study thoroughly for each of the four tests that make up the exam.
+Candidates will often choose a CPA Review Course to help prepare for the test.

 Starting Preparation for the CPA Exam